AutoHyper/AutoHyper/README.md

 #### Convert To Single Module System

 The syntax supported by AutoHyper (and outlined above) does not include all NuSMV systems.
-Most importantly, we only support systems that consits of a **single module**.
+Most importantly, we only support systems that consist of a **single module**.
 Fortunately, the [NuSMV toolchain](https://nusmv.fbk.eu/) provides a function to flatten a system (called `flatten_hierarchy`), i.e., convert an arbitrary NuSMV model to one that consists of a single module.
-The result of this flatting does, in most cases, yield a specification that is supported by AutoHyper.
+The result of this flatting does, in most cases, yield a NuSMV system that is supported by AutoHyper.

 To use this, install the [NuSMV toolchain](https://nusmv.fbk.eu/) (tested with version 2.6.0).
 For the easiest use, we recommend using the tool in *scripting* model.